weiyixia/CSV-file-repair/README.md

 * Filter mode, where the utility removes structurally problematic records
 * Repair mode, where the utility will attempt to repair problematic records.

+In general character delimited files issues are rooted in arbitrary delimiter or unexpected new lines.
+Additionally we address the issue of encoding and non-ascii character.
+The learning algorithm we design focuses on these issues.

 <script src="https://google-code-prettify.googlecode.com/svn/loader/run_prettify.js"></script>

 #Motivation